xavortm/dev-resources/README.md

 # Collection of resources for web development

-This is repositoy where i will be uploading snipets of code that have been modified to match my workflow and a list of plugins/code snipets that have been tested in real projects.
+This is repositoy where i will be uploading snipets of code that have been modified to match my workflow and a list of plugins/code snipets, that have been tested in real projects.
 The plugins are for WordPress theme development

 ---